 Febriphobia Causes

-Because phobias like Febriophobia are rare, and not encountered as often as other commonly faced phobias, it is considered an irrational and unrealistic phobia.
-That said, just like any other phobia, Febriphobia can be caused by multiple factors, some of which are as follows:
+Because phobias like febriophobia are rare and not encountered as often as other commonly faced phobias, it’s considered an irrational and unrealistic phobia.
+That said, just like any other phobia, febriphobia can be caused by multiple factors, some of which are as follows:

-Genetic Predisposition is a very likely cause for this phobia.
-If any of your ancestors had the fear of fever, they could have passed it down to upcoming generations.
-Hereditary, genetics, and body chemistry is a major contributing factor to developing phobias.
+Genetic predisposition is considered one possible and common cause for this phobia.
+If any of your ancestors had the fear of fever or other phobia, they could have passed it down to you.
+Heredity, genetics, and body chemistry is a major contributing factor to developing phobias.

 Environmental causes are also a possibility.
-People who grow up in an environment where other people are susceptible to the horrors of fever are prone to developing Febriphobia.
-Your phobias get rooted into your belief system if you grow up imbibing similar notions.
+Those who grew up in an environment where others around them were susceptible to the horrors of fever are prone to develop febriphobia themselves.
+Your phobias get rooted into your belief system if you grow up absorbing similar patterns.

 Past traumatic experiences happen to be one of the most commonly occurring reasons for developing a phobia.
 A traumatic childhood event can have a deep-rooted impact on you.
-It subconsciously always stays at the back of your head.
-If you’ve had a bad experience with fever, you are likely to treat it as a phobic stimulus.
+It subconsciously remains in the back of your mind.
+If you’ve had a bad experience with fever, it may become a phobic stimulus for you.

 Symptoms of Febriphobia

 The severity of a phobia varies from person to person.
-It is highly unlikely for a fear to cause harm, but when you develop a fear, you are subjected to various symptoms, both physical and psychological, that ascertain the presence of the fear in your head.
+It’s unlikely for a fear to cause harm, but when you develop a fear, you’re subjected to various symptoms—physical, mental, and emotional—that may reveal the presence of the fear in your mind.

-If you fear you have developed the fear of fever, keep your eyes open to the following symptoms:
+If you suspect you may have developed a fear of fever, keep your eyes peeled for the following symptoms:

 – Anxiety